 Namely these are:

-Commission Factory compliance efforts cooperates with Commission Factory Account Managers, Publishers, Advertisers and third-party suppliers to effectively monitor behaviour in the network and enforce compliance with this Code and our Terms and Conditions.
+The Commission Factory and Awin Partner Compliance Teams cooperate with account managers, advertisers, publishers and third party suppliers to effectively monitor behaviour in the network and enforce compliance with this Code and our Terms and Conditions.

 While we strive for a collaborative approach to resolving questions around activities, non-compliant activities will face sanctions ranging from warnings and forfeiture of commissions up to account suspensions, account terminations and network bans.